annemorris/Data-Guide-1/99-contribute.md

     - Create a new text file with the file extension `.md`.
     - Add a 2 digit file number in front of the file name: `08-insects.md`.
         - This number will determine your file’s order in the Guide’s navigation menu.
 This file is numbered ‘99’ so it will become the last section of the Guide.
-1. When finished, scroll to the bottom of the page and click the green `[Commit changes]` button.
+1. When finished scroll to the bottom and click the green button `[Commit changes]`

 <br>